Dear Friends –

 - The Life Program: provides a risk pool for low-income families and individuals, which helps secure adequate housing with landlords in the area

-Located in Stowe, Vermont, Helen Day Art Center was established in 1981, growing out of a community project to save a historic building and use it for the benefit of the community.
+Located in Stowe, Vermont, The Current (Formerly The Helen Days Art Center) was established in 1981, growing out of a community project to save a historic building and use it for the benefit of the community.
 Our mission is to enhance the human experience through the visual arts.
 We provide year-round visual contemporary art exhibitions in our galleries and our annual outdoor sculpture show, Exposed throughout the town; public programs such as lectures, panels, and film screenings linked to our exhibitions; and arts education programs for all ages.
 In recent years, we have evolved our arts education initiatives through an Interpretive Learning Program and Art Lab that create hands-on learning experiences in our galleries for our audiences to become active participants in building understanding for the artwork we present.

 We offer year-round classes, tours, workshops, and other interactive programs for adults and youth that nurture participants' capacities for creative thinking, problem-solving, interpretation, analysis, and tactile skills in art-making.